brikis98/yevgeniy-brikman-homepage/_posts/2011-07-23-obsessed-with-lists-how-i-organize-my.md

 ](http://videogames.livingsocial.com/)and more.
-You could add books/movies/shows/games to your "collection" as something you had read/watched/played (along with a rating and review) or something that you *wanted* to read/watch/play.
-The ability to track all of these types of media in one place attracted me to the service and I used it fairly heavily: I had 260 books, 500 movies and 60 tv shows in my collection.
+You could add books/movies/shows/games to your "collection" as something you had read/watched/played (along with a rating and review) or something that you
+<i>wanted* to read/watch/play.
+The ability to track all of these types of
+media in one place attracted me to the service and I used it fairly heavily: I had 260 books, 500 movies and 60 tv shows in my collection.

 Unfortunately, ever since their daily deals business got big, they stopped developing features for the "media" site, didn't fix bugs, and didn't respond